 Where to go for latkes

-This vegetarian, kosher cafe on Preston near 635 will be offering large-sized Market Potato Latkes for $32 per dozen in classic potato and sweet potato varieties, plus topping options including citrus crème, apple chutney, and in-house smoked gravlax throughout the holiday (Friday evenings and Saturdays excluded, naturally).
+This vegetarian, kosher cafe offers large-sized potato latkes for $32 per dozen in classic and sweet potato varieties.
+They come with topping options, including citrus creme, apple chutney, and in-house cured gravlax throughout the holiday (Friday evenings and Saturdays excluded, naturally).

-Where to go for sufganiyot
+Where to get sufganiyot

 For something else sweet

 Chef Jordona Kohn will fry classic Italian zeppole, beignets, and more.
 For the sweets, sides of coconut dulce de leche and hot chocolate sauce are available for dipping.
 Call 469-677-5424 or email firstname.lastname@example.org to place your order.